Tax Management India. Com

 X X X X Extracts X X X X

-..... in physical custody or by granting interim bail till the bail application is decided.
-CATEGORY B/D On appearance of the accused in Court pursuant to process issued bail application to be decided on merits.
-CATEGORY C Same as Category B D with the additional condition of compliance of the provisions of Bail under NDPS S.37, 45 PMLA, 212(6) Companies Act 43 d(5) of UAPA, POSCO etc. Needless to say that the category A deals with both police cases and complaint cases.
+..... ppearance of the accused in Court pursuant to process issued bail application to be decided on merits.
+CATEGORY C Same as Category B & D with the additional condition of compliance of the provisions of Bail under NDPS S.37, 45 PMLA, 212(6) Companies Act 43 d(5) of UAPA, POSCO etc." Needless to say that the category A deals with both police cases and complaint cases.
 The trial Courts and the High Courts will keep in mind the aforesaid guidelines while considering bail applications.
 The caveat which has been put by learned ASG is that where the accused have not cooperated in the investigation nor appeared before the Investigating Officers, nor answered summons when the Court feels that judicial custody of the accused is necessary for the completion of the trial, where further investigation including a possible recovery is needed, the aforesaid approach cannot give them benefit, something we agree with.
-We may also notice an aspect submitted by Mr. Luthra that while issuing notice to consider bail, the trial Court is not precluded from .....
+We may also notice an aspect submitted by Mr. Luthra that while issuing notice to consider bail, the trial Court is not precluded from granting interim bail taking into consideration the conduct of the accused during the investigation which has not warranted arrest.
+On thi .....

 X X X X Extracts X X X X